Author of Ancient Traditions

 Matthew Montfort holds a B.A. in World Music and Composition and an M.A. in Arts and Media Technology from Antioch University.
-He is on the faculty of the Blue Bear School of American Music and the Zambaleta World Music and Dance School in San Francisco.
+He is on the faculty of the Blue Bear School of American Music and taught at the Zambaleta World Music and Dance School in San Francisco.
 He has studied with the master musicians of many world music traditions, including sarangi master Ram Narayan, sarod master Ali Akbar Khan, mridangam master Guruvayoor Dorai, vina master K.S.
 Subramanian, and gamelan director K.R.T.
 Wasitodipuro.

 Montfort was interviewed in the December 2009 Les Paul issue of GUITAR PLAYER MAGAZINE about his pioneering guitar work and his application of the rules of Indian raga to the music of Jimi Hendrix as exemplified by 'Purple Raga' from his debut solo recording, Seven Serenades for Scalloped Fretboard Guitar.
 He has performed worldwide, from the Festival Internacional de la Guitarra on the golden coast of Spain to the Festival of India in Mumbai, and on national radio and TV shows such as the Echoes Living Room Concerts on Public Radio International and the Rachel Maddow Show on MSNBC.